xa0412/tp/docs/UserGuide.md

 - The Friend Tag can only be one of the following `CLOSE_FRIEND`, `FRIEND`, `ACQUAINTANCES`.
 - A friend can have any number of tags, courses & previous courses.
 - If a course or previous course is duplicated, it will only be displayed once instead of as separate entries
+- Names must be alphabetical and distinct.
+- Phone numbers must contain only digits and be between 3 to 15 digits long.
+It does not need to be distinct
+- Emails must follow the format local-part@domain.
+It does not need to be distinct
+- Course & Previous Course names should be alphanumeric and follow a structured format: a department code (letters), followed by a course number (digits), with an optional single-letter suffix e.g CS2030S or CFG1003"
+- Normal tags should be alphanumeric and can be up to 20 characters long

 Examples: